rocky-linux/documentation/docs/books/nvchad/additional_software.md

 ![LazyGit UI](images/lazygit_menu.png)

-Now that we have all the necessary supporting software on our system we can move on to installing the basic software.
+Now that we have all the necessary supporting software on our system, we can move on to installing the basic software.
 We will start with the editor on which the whole configuration is based, [Neovim](install_nvim.md).